Icahn says firm has $2 bln invested in Apple shares - CNBC

+BRIEF-Spring Real Estate Investment Trust announces issuance of 114.9 mln subscription units

+* Manager and China Orient Stable Value Fund Limited entered into subscription agreement

-NEW YORK Activist billionaire investor Carl Icahn said Tuesday on CNBC that his firm has $2 billion invested in shares of technology giant Apple Inc. (AAPL.O).
+NEW YORK Oct 1 Activist billionaire investor Carl Icahn said Tuesday on CNBC that his firm has $2 billion invested in shares of technology giant Apple Inc..

 Shares of Apple rose over 2 percent on Tuesday on news that Icahn had dinner with Apple chief executive Tim Cook on Monday and "pushed hard" for a buyback.